Back

 Requirements

-We need a game to try the FMOD integration, so I've adapted Unreal's ShooterGame sample to used FMOD, so we can focus on using FMOD Studio.
-You can download the modified Unreal 4.26 project for Windows or Mac (2.52 GB).
-We'll also need FMOD Studio 2.01.10 and Unreal 4.26, you can grab them from FMOD's site and the Unreal Engine's site respectively (with Unreal you have to download the Epic Games Launcher and then download Unreal Engine from the Unreal Engine / Library section).
+We'll also need FMOD Studio 2.2 and Unreal 5.1, you can grab them from FMOD's site and the Unreal Engine's site respectively (with Unreal you have to download the Epic Games Launcher and then download Unreal Engine from the Unreal Engine / Library section).
 Please, note that you'll need an FMOD account and an Epic Games account in order to download them both.

 Play the game first to familiarize yourself with it.
 You can move using the ASDW keys, fire your current weapon with the left mouse button, jump with the space bar, run by holding the Shift key and aim with the right mouse button and change your weapon using the mouse wheel.
 This version only features the Highrise level.